 This spectacular renovation of a mid-20th-century power station is one of the most-visited museums of modern art in the world.
-Its great permanent collection, which starts in 1900 and ranges from Modern masters like Matisse to the most cutting-edge contemporary artists, is arranged thematically—Landscape, Still Life, and the Nude.
-Its blockbuster temporary exhibitions showcase the work of individual artists like Gaugin, Roy Lichtenstein, and Gerhard Richter.
+Its great permanent collection, which starts in 1900 and ranges from modernist masters like Matisse to the most cutting-edge contemporary artists, is arranged thematically—Energy and Process, Making Traces, Pop Art and Modern Art, Structure and Clarity.
+Its blockbuster temporary exhibitions showcase the work of individual artists like Gaugin, Rauschenberg, and O'Keeffe.

-vast Turbine Hall is a dramatic entrance point used to showcase big, audacious installations that tend to generate a lot of publicity.
-Past highlights include Olafur Eliasson's massive glowing sun and Carsten Holler's huge metal slides.
+The vast Turbine Hall is a dramatic entrance point used to showcase big, audacious installations that tend to generate a lot of publicity.
+Past highlights include Olafur Eliasson's massive glowing sun, Ai Weiwei's porcelain "sunflower seeds," and Carsten Holler's huge metal slides.

 A new 10-story addition is opening in the summer of 2016.
 On the ground floor, The Tanks is a gallery devoted to performance, moving image, soundscapes, and installations, while at the top is a roof